A Perspective on Regularization and Curvature: The Connes Marcolli renormalization bundle

 \begin{definition} Let $V(\Gamma)$ be the set of vertices of a graph $\Gamma$, $I(\Gamma)$ the set of internal edges and $E(\Gamma)$, the set of external edges.
-The Feynman diagram $\gamma$ is an admissible subgraph of a 1PI Feynman diagram $\Gamma$ if and only if the following conditions hold: \begin{enumerate} \item The Feynman diagram $\gamma$ is a divergent 1PI Feynman diagram, or a disjoint union of such diagrams.
-If $\gamma$ is connected, it is a connected admissible subgraph, otherwise it is a disconnected admissible subgraph.
-I use admissible subgraph to mean both unless otherwise specified. \item Let $\gamma'=\gamma \setminus E(\gamma)$ be the graph of $\gamma$ without its external edges.
-There is an embedding $i: \gamma' \hookrightarrow \Gamma$ such that the field labels of each internal edge and the valence of each vertex of $\gamma$ are preserved. \item Let $f_v$ be the set of legs (internal and external) meeting the vertex $v \in V(\gamma)$.
-Then $f_{i(v)}\subset I(\Gamma) \cup E(\Gamma)$ has the same number of each type of leg as $f_v \subset I(\gamma) \cup E(\gamma)$. \end{enumerate} \end{definition}
+The Feynman diagram $\gamma$ is an admissible subgraph of a 1PI Feynman diagram $\Gamma$ if and only if the following conditions hold: \begin{enumerate} \item The Feynman diagram $\gamma$ is a 1PI Feynman diagram, or a disjoint union of such diagrams. \item Let $\gamma'=\gamma \setminus E(\gamma)$ be the diagram $\gamma$ without its external edges.
+There is an embedding $i: \gamma' \hookrightarrow \Gamma$ that preserves the field type of each edge. \item The set of edges (internal and external) meeting the vertex $v \in V(\gamma)$ is he same as the set of edges meeting $i(v) \in V(\Gamma)$. \end{enumerate} \end{definition}

 The last condition ensures that the external leg conditions are preserved under the embedding.
-Finally, I need a definition of a contracted graph to represent the divergences that remain after the subtraction of the subdivergences.
+Finally, I recall a definition of a contracted graph to represent the divergences that remain after the subtraction of the subdivergences.

 \begin{definition}Let $\gamma$ be a disconnected admissible subgraph of $\Gamma$ consisting of the connected components $\gamma_1 \ldots \gamma_n$.
 A contracted graph $\Gamma//\gamma$, is the Feynman graph derived by replacing each connected component $i(\gamma'_j)$, with a vertex $v_{\gamma_j} \in V(\Gamma//\gamma)$. \end{definition}